About the Mary River Catchment

 Over the past 25 years, the MRCCC has successfully developed and implemented projects for a range of organisations including the Federal Government Departments of Agriculture and Environment, local government across the Wide Bay and Sunshine Coast regions, State Government including the Department of Main Roads, and regional organisations.

-Since 1999, the MRCCC has facilitated the investment of over $17.2 million into the Mary Catchment economy, for the purpose of sustainable land and water management.
-Landholders undertaking MRCCC project work invariably multiply this investment fourfold.
+Since 1999, the MRCCC has facilitated the investment of over $25 million into the Mary Catchment economy, for the purpose of sustainable land and water management.
+Landholders undertaking MRCCC project work invariably multiply this investment significantly.

 Integrated Catchment Management